-Beginning July 1, 2024 – Certifications will be limited to 2 per employee.
-Monthly pay per certification will increase to $75 (up to $150 for (2) certifications).
-AEMT shall count as 1 certification upon approval of Assistant Chief of EMS.

-New Fire Instructors shall hold an IFSAC/Proboard Fire Instructor 1 to receive Instructor Certification pay.
-Current instructors as of June 30, 2023, shall be allowed to continue receiving instructor certification pay until such a time the department offers certification class for IFSAC/Proboard Fire Instructor 1.
-The course availability will be discussed at JLMC.

-Team coordinators approved by the fire chief shall be recognized for a third certification while serving as team lead.

-Beginning July 1, 2025 – Certification pay shall increase to $100 per certification (up to $200 for (2) certifications).
-AEMT shall count as 1 certification upon approval of Assistant Chief of EMS

 Deputy Fire Marshal Incentive Pay Plan

 The position of Deputy Fire Marshal shall be considered as an assignment by the Chief.
 All Deputy Fire Marshals shall be Grade 213.
 Firefighters shall enter Grade 213 at step B. Engineers shall enter Grade 213 at step C. Captains shall move into the pay range of a Grade 213 at the level immediately above their current level of pay.
 All ranks shall advance to step G.

 All Deputy Fire Marshals shall be ICC Fire Inspector I certified within one (1) year from the date of assignment.
-If the employee does not achieve the certification, then his or her base salary will be frozen at his/her current grade and step until certification is achieved.
+If the employee does not achieve the certification, then his or her base salary will be frozen at their current grade and step until certification is achieved.
 If the Deputy Fire Marshal’s rate has been frozen, then the date certification is achieved will become the employee’s promotional anniversary date for step increases.
-If a Deputy Fire Marshal decides to return to suppression, that Deputy Fire Marshal shall return to his/her seniority position and shall be paid accordingly to his/her rank.
+If a Deputy Fire Marshal decides to return to suppression, that Deputy Fire Marshal shall return to their seniority position and shall be paid accordingly to their rank.
 Deputy Fire Marshals who complete certification within one year will receive step increases from the date of assignment.

-Assistant Training/EMS Chief
+Assistant Training Chief

 The position of Assistant Training Chief shall be considered a promotion.
 The Assistant Training Chief shall be Grade 216.
 Firefighters shall enter Grade 216 at step B and may advance to step G. Engineers shall enter Grade 216 at step D and may advance to step G. Captains shall enter Grade 216 at the same step and may advance to step G. In the event the assigned candidate is selected from outside of the existing Billings Fire Department ranks, the assigned candidate will be classified at a starting salary of at Grade 216 step B and may advance to step G. Assistant Training Chief may return to suppression with the approval of Administration.
-In such event they shall return to his/her seniority position and shall be paid accordingly to his/her rank.
+In such event they shall return to their seniority position and shall be paid accordingly to their rank.

 Compensation During Light Duty Assignments

-Suppression personnel working in a light duty assignment, less than 90 days, will be compensated at their regular rate of pay inclusive of holiday compensation.
+Suppression personnel working in a light duty assignment, less than ninety (90) days, will be compensated at their regular rate of pay inclusive of holiday compensation.
 During light duty assignment, when a holiday falls on a regular staff workday, the employee shall be given that day off with pay.

-Suppression personnel working in a light duty assignment longer than 90 days will move to special assignment and be eligible for all special assignment compensation and time off per ART VI, Sec I, SUB 1.
+Suppression personnel working in a light duty assignment longer than ninety (90) days will move to special assignment and be eligible for all special assignment compensation and time off per ARTICLE VI, Section I, Subsection 1.

 Training